codetojoy/easter_eggs_for_ebean/README.md

 ### Eggs

-*RECOMMENDED*.
-Start with this example, as it is the simplest, and fastest:
+**RECOMMENDED: start here**.
+This example is the simplest and fastest:

 * egg_v2_commandline_app_no_spring_gradle
     * no Spring Boot, simple project structure